IllinoisWCS/web-challenges/README.md

-# Web Part I Skeleton
+# Web Part I Challenges

 We've provided 2 files:
 - index.html - this is where all of your HTML code will go